 Health care7

-The war between Israel and Hamas in Gaza3
+The war between Israel and Hamas in Gaza2

 Question: Which one of the following issues will be MOST important in deciding your vote for president?

-Partisans differ on the most important issues, as shown in Table 11.
+Partisans differ on the most important issues, as shown in Table 15.
 Republicans are much more likely to rank the economy and immigration as most important, while placing little weight on any of the other issues.
-Independents rank the economy as most important with no other issue reaching double digits.
-Democrats put abortion policy as their top concern, followed by Medicare and Social Security with the economy third.
-Only 1% of Democrats rank immigration as their top issue concern, as do 7% of independents.
+Independents rank the economy as most important with Medicare & Social Security a distant second.
+Democrats put abortion policy as their top concern, with the economy second.

-Table 11: Most important issue, by party identification
+Table 15: Most important issues by party identification

 Among registered voters